GuilliamLutz/GuilliamLutz/README.md

     *Email: guilliamlutz@outlook.com
     *Phone: +31 0627620410
     *Linkedin: https://www.linkedin.com/in/guilliam-lutz/
-- ⚡ Fun fact: I starred as an fictifious character in my team's own android application.
+- ⚡ Fun fact: I starred as an fictitious character in my team's own android application.
 You can find the application under the repository dlvisserAvans/MB_Proftaak_A2 on my git.
 -->